 The appropriate reimbursement should be determined and documented by the department head but should not be more than $150 for a cell phone or $250 for a similar wireless device.
 Any extraordinary circumstances that might require exception to these limits would need to be approved by the Dean or appropriate Vice President and appropriately documented.

 - Monthly Communication Service Plan Reimbursement– Provides a monthly reimbursement for the operation of a communication device.
-The reimbursement may be provided to the employee for as long as the employee’s department head determines that he or she qualifies under this policy.
+The reimbursement may be provided to the employee for as long as the department head determines that the employee qualifies under this policy.

 Typically, such reimbursements would be in the $40 per month range.
 However, because use and needs can vary significantly, the appropriate allowance should be determined and documented by the department head but should not be more than $150 per month.
 Any extraordinary circumstances that might require exceptions to this limit would need to be approved by the appropriate Dean or Vice President and appropriately documented.